How to make money selling other people's stuff.

 You may be skeptical.
 You should be.
 Earning affiliate income isn't easy.
 It takes a lot more than simply pasting in a flashing banner and waiting for the checks to come rolling in.
 You will need to find offers that compliment what you sell in your site and create copy that will convince your visitor that clicking on your link will benefit them.
 You have to "pre-sell" and send them off to buy.

 There's a lot to learn, but like everything else on the web, there are dozens of articles to read and sites to visit.
 Spend time educating yourself.
-I will show you where to look and what to read.
-You can always just ask me for help if you want.

 Before I explain much more there are a few things I must discuss.
 You may say, "I don't want my visitors to leave."
 Of course you don't.
 Nobody does.
 But the fact is that everyone is going to leave your site some time.
 Offer them places to go where you can earn some money.
 If you've put in the time it takes to create a quality site, people will come back.
 If you haven't, holding them in won't work anyway.
 Besides, you can have your links open in a new page, so your site stays on your visitor's computer.